arapaima-uk/source.arapaima-uk.github.io/content/post/2018-02-27-hosting-multiple-reveal-js-presentations-github-pages.md

 * [Reveal.js + GitHub Pages: when developers give talks](https://www.chenhuijing.com/blog/revealjs-and-github-pages/)
 * [Tie Git Submodules to a Particular Commit or Branch ](https://twoguysarguing.wordpress.com/2010/11/14/tie-git-submodules-to-a-particular-commit-or-branch/)
 * [Hosting a reveal.js presentation on github pages](http://annaken.github.io/hosting-revealjs-presentation-github-pages)

+[^*]: Strictly speaking, I'm using [my own fork of reveal.js](https://github.com/arapaima-uk/reveal.js).
+The only different between this and the upstream is that mine incorporates [Redgate](https://www.red-gate.com/)'s [fork of highlight.js](https://github.com/red-gate/highlight.js), which has better T-SQL highlighting.